 BPA will develop rates in the applicable 7(i) Process for service to unanticipated loads (e.g., due to delay in the start-up of a specified new Non-Federal Resource).
 Unanticipated loads are public preference loads that BPA is obligated to serve under its statutes, but of which BPA has not had the notice to serve as required by the CHWM Contract or General Rate Schedule Provisions (GRSPs) for a customer to receive service at Tier 1 or Tier 2 Rates.
 The GRSPs developed in the applicable 7(i) Process will establish the terms and conditions for application of these rates, which are intended to reflect the costs associated with the power and services needed to serve such load.

 Load that BPA does not have an obligation to serve may face an unauthorized increase (UAI) charge.
-For example, if a customer does not provide for serving load when a Non-Federal Resource has an outage, and BPA delivers power, such power deliveries would be charged the UAI.
+For example, if a customer does not provide power for serving load when a Non-Federal Resource has an outage that is not supported by another service (e.g. FORS), and BPA delivers power to serve that load, such power deliveries would be charged the UAI.

 Low Density Discount